 The size of culverts shall be determined in accordance with the Federal Highway Administration Hydraulic Engineering Circular No. 5 and the Connecticut Department of Transportation (D.O.T.)
 Drainage Manual.
 Both inlet and outlet control should be checked.
 Headwater calculations shall be performed to indicate that over-topping of roadway, driveway or embankment shall not occur.

 The maximum distance between catch basins on curbed streets shall be 200 feet.
 Double catch basins with curbs must be provided at all sag vertical curves.
 Catch basins shall also be provided to serve intersections, turnarounds, and high pedestrian use areas as determined by the Commission.
-All catch basins shall have two foot sediment sumps.
+All catch basins shall have two-foot sediment sumps.

 Open channels may be permitted at the discretion of the Commission.
 The size of the waterway shall be sufficient in size to convey the peak discharge of a design storm with a twenty-five (25) year return-frequency, except for large watersheds exceeding 50 acres which require greater flows.
 The channel shall be suitably stabilized against erosion.
 The side slopes shall be moderately sloped, not steeper than two feet horizontal to one foot vertical (2:1) and be top soiled and seeded or otherwise stabilized as indicated on approved plans.